saplouie/quest-submissions/Chapter 5.0/Day 1 Conditions Events.md

   // TODO
   // Tell me whether or not this function will return a value.
   // name: 'Jacob'
-  // The return value will be Jacob Tucker because it concats "Jacob" and " Tucker" at the end pub fun numberTwo(name: String): String {
+  // The return value will be Jacob Tucker because name length > 0 and it concats "Jacob" and " Tucker" at the end to meet the post condition. pub fun numberTwo(name: String): String {
     pre {
       name.length >= 0: "You must input a valid name."